FREECSS22/FREECSS22/README.md

 ---

 ## 🌟 About Me
-- 🎓 IT Graduate
+- 🎓 IT Student
+- 🎨 Passionate about **Frontend Development** – I love creating clean, responsive, and user-friendly interfaces
-- 💻 Interested in **Web Development, Database Management, and Community-Based Systems**
+- 💻 Skilled in **Full-Stack Development** with experience in **Laravel, PHP, JavaScript, and MySQL**
-- 🎯 Currently working on my **Capstone Project**: *MuntiCare – Smart Healthcare Management System*
+- 🎯 Currently working on my **Capstone Project**: *MuntiCare – A Smart Healthcare Management System*
-- 📚 Always learning **Laravel, PHP, JavaScript, and Cloud Technologies**
+- 📚 Continuously learning and improving my skills in **modern web technologies**
-- 🤝 Open to collaborations on **web-based community projects**
+- 🤝 Open to collaborations on **frontend projects** and **community-driven web solutions**

 ---